pranigopu/mathematics/numberTheory/applicationsOfNumberTheory/README.md

 _Project by Pranav Gopalkrishna_

-**NOTE**: To see the implementations for each topic, see the `implementations` directory of this repository.
+**NOTE**: To see the implementations for each topic, see [`implementations`](https://github.com/pranigopu/mathematics/tree/main/numberTheory/applicationsOfNumberTheory/implementations).

 # Pseudorandom numbers
 ## Random numbers